 To protect student due process rights as well as the rights of faculty to uphold the academic and professional standards of the doctoral program, the following steps will be taken as part of the review process:

-- As part of the above communication, the Area Coordinator may initially advise the student to seek an informal resolution of the charge or complaint with the accusing party, and to inform the Coordinator of the outcome of this action within 30 days.
+- As part of the above communication, the Program Director may initially advise the student to seek an informal resolution of the charge or complaint with the accusing party, and to inform the Coordinator of the outcome of this action within 30 days.

-The Area Coordinator may invite any persons judged to have relevant information to submit such information either in person at this meeting or in writing prior to the meeting.
+The Program Director may invite any persons judged to have relevant information to submit such information either in person at this meeting or in writing prior to the meeting.
 The student will be given copies of all written materials under consideration in advance of the meeting.
-The student and, if desired, his/her counsel would be invited to attend this meeting and to present testimony.
+The student and, if desired, their counsel would be invited to attend this meeting and to present testimony.
 In addition, the student may invite other individuals who have relevant testimony to attend the meeting or to present written information.
-The student will provide the Area Coordinator with a list of these individuals at least 5 days in advance of the scheduled meeting.
+The student will provide the Program Director with a list of these individuals at least 5 days in advance of the scheduled meeting.

 - Following the presentation of testimony and evidence, the program faculty will convene separately to deliberate and to arrive at a decision regarding the student’s standing in the program.
 This decision may result in either (a) retention of the student in the program in good standing, (b) a judgment to allow the student to continue in the program on probationary status until specified conditions are met, or (c) immediate dismissal of the student from the special education program.